• About

 • Amsterdam Beach State Park: moderate hiking trail to get down to the beach. very rocky beach not intended for swimming

-• Hither Hills: Hither Hills state park has campgrounds and trails for hiking
+• Hither Hills: Hither Hills State Park has campgrounds and trails for hiking

-• Shadmoor State Park: Shadmoor state park has a beautiful beach and cliffside hiking trails
+• Shadmoor State Park: Shadmoor State Park has a beautiful beach and cliffside hiking trails

 Visit The Beaches

 There are copious amounts of beaches out in Montauk however most of them you do need a town permit in order to park there (and if you don’t have one you will get a $150 ticket).
 Most local hotels will offer free day passes to park.
-Consider choosing a hotel close to the beach or ubering to the beach.
+Consider choosing a hotel close to the beach or Ubering to the beach.

-• Ditch Plains: ditch plains beach is a popular beach for surfing
+• Ditch Plains: Ditch Plains Beach is a popular beach for surfing

 • Gin Beach: small quiet beach with calm water